theboi/SST-Inc-iOS-Assessment-2020/README.md

 imageView.image = UIImage(named: “wheres_waldo”)
 ```

-A1: Access the imageView.image property and set it to the correct image
+* A1: Access the imageView.image property and set it to the correct image

+Incorrect:
-- 0 if they misspell "wheres_waldo" as it will result in no images showing up
+* Misspell "wheres_waldo", as it will result in no images showing up

 ---